 Here's how to configure the Elastic Stack integration:

-- Click to expand the Elastic (ELK) Stack card.
+- Navigate to the Integrations page and expand the Elastic (ELK) Stack card.

 - (Optional) Enter a human-readable Name.